Keeping our children safe is our highest priority.

 In addition to the Health and Safety Policy there are policies and risk assessments in place regarding Food and Drink and Food and Hygiene.
 These determine safe practices in school and the Kitchen/ Dining Room.

-We have key trained members of staff, designated to oversee first aid and there are a number of first aid kits situated around school.
+We have a vast amount of trained members of staff, designated to oversee first aid and there are a number of first aid kits situated around school.
+We also have a defibrillator on site.

 Please see the below list of First Aid trained staff.

-Where there is any cause for concern, staff deal with children with the utmost sensitivity and always seek guidance from a member of the school leadership team.
-Wherever necessary, parents will be contacted or asked to come into school immediately so that they are part of the decision making process for such matters.
+Where there is a first aid incident which causes concern, staff deal with children with the upmost sensitivity and always seek guidance from a member of the school leadership team.
+Wherever necessary, parents will be contacted or asked to come into school immediately so that they are part of the decision making process regarding the next course of action to be taken..

 In the case of an emergency, the school will call for emergency treatment first before contacting the parent.